What is total hip

 replacement surgery?

-Total hip replacement involves removing your pet’s hip joint and replacing it with a metal head and plastic/metal socket.
-By removing damaged hip joints, we can eliminate pain and help pets live a more normal life.
+Total hip replacement (THR) involves removing your pet’s diseased hip joint and replacing it with a metal head and plastic/metal socket.
+By replacing an injured or diseased hip we can help pets live a normal life without joint pain.
 Total hip replacement is most commonly performed in dogs with hip dysplasia and arthritis, but it is also sometimes performed after fractures and other injuries to the hip and it can even be performed in cats.
+Hip replacement is an advanced orthopaedic procedure and should only be performed by very experienced orthopaedic surgeons and in clinics set-up to perform such procedures safely.
+Andy Moores is a very experienced THR surgeon, having performed hundreds of hip replacements over the past 20+ years.
+Furthermore The Moores Orthopaedic Clinic was designed specifically for such procedures with spacious operating theatres with HEPA filtered ventilation and quiet, calm wards for recovering patients.

-The surgery is only recommended for pets with painful hips that haven’t responded to non-surgical treatment.
-Most pets will make a full recovery and have a better quality of life free from hip pain.
+The surgery is recommended for pets with painful hips that have not responded to other treatments.
+Most pets will make a full recovery and have a much better quality of life free from hip pain.
+Owners often comment how much happier their pet seems after surgery.
 You can read more about THR in Andy’s blog.

 Why Moores Ortho?

-THR is a very technical procedure and most dogs return to full function without any problems, but complications are possible in a minority of patients.
+THR is a very technical procedure and most cats and dogs return to full function without any problems, but complications are possible in a minority of patients.
 One of the most serious complications is infection and to reduce this risk our surgical theatres are designed to human theatre specifications with their own HEPA filtered ventilation.
+This level of air filtration is very rare in veterinary operating theatres but The Moores Orthopaedic Clinic was specifically designed with such measures in place to reduce patient risk.

 Andy Moores is one of the most experienced THR surgeons in the UK, having performed hundreds of these surgeries with very good success rates.
-Andy has co-authored several research papers on THR in cats and dogs.
+Andy has co-authored several research papers on THR in cats and dogs and often lectures on total hip replacement surgery internationally.
+With such a technical procedure it is important to choose an experienced surgeon – inexperienced surgeons or those that perform hip replacement infrequently are more likely to have complications.

 At the Moores Orthopaedic Clinic we can offer: